thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/06-token-based-auth.desc.md

 If you would like to use passport for authentication - this is a great example.
 [http://mherman.org/blog/2015/07/02/handling-user-authentication-with-the-mean-stack/#angular-app](http://mherman.org/blog/2015/07/02/handling-user-authentication-with-the-mean-stack/#angular-app)

-## Exercise 2
+## Exercise 2 - Full Stack Crud App with Authentication and Authorization!
+Yay!

-Create todo app.
+Create a todo application that can have multiple users.
+Follow these guidelines:

+- Create a seed file with usernames and passwords (3-4 users).
+- Passwords should not be encrypted.
+The purpose of this exercise is to use JWT, password encryption is a stretch goal.
+- Account owners should be able to add, delete, update, and display to do items.
-Add authentication to your todo app!
-This is going to be quite challenging so take your time to review the example and concepts discussed in this article.
-Users should be able to see other users todos, but not be able to update and delete them.
+- Users should be able to see other users todos, but not be able to update and delete them.

+Stretch Goals:

+- Create a user registration page.
+- Store encrypted passwords.
+- Style the application.